HomeDing/homeding.github.io/elements/digitalsequence.md

+---
-# Digital Sequence Element
+title: The Digital Sequence Element

-:::element DigitalSequence default
+id: digitalsequence
+tags: ["Element"]
+description: Support digital input signals to create actions.
+excerpt: >
   The digital sequence Element is used internally for several elements that need to analyze timing sequences and digital signals.
+---

+# {{data.title}}

+::: excerpt {{data.id}}
+{{data.excerpt}}
 :::

 see also [DCF Time Element](/elements/dcftime.md)